Cyber Security

 Does not Cause Damage

-Bundled with software, phishing, browser exploits
+Bundled with software, phishing, and browser exploits

 APT

-Long-term stealthy attack by organized group
+Long-term stealthy attack by an organized group

 Not auto-spread